French ironclad Alma: Service

 Alma was laid down at Lorient on 1 October 1865 and launched on 26 November 1867.
 The ship began her sea trials on 24 August 1869, but did not enter service until the following year, after sailing to Brest to have sheathing added to protect her armor.
 She was commissioned as the flagship of the China Squadron under command of Rear Admiral Dupré and the ship departed Brest on 15 June 1870.
 She grounded on a shoal in the Inland Sea on 15 July and lost her false keel.
 After the start of the Franco-Prussian War Alma blockaded the Prussian corvettes Hertha and Medusa in the Japanese port of Yokohama from mid-December 1870 until the end of the war.

 On 24 August 1871 Alma rode out a typhoon in Yokohama.
-In May 1872, she was in collision with the Swedish barque Siam at Woosung, China.
+In May 1872, she was in collision with the Swedish barque Siam at Wusong, China.
 Siam sank; Alma developed a severe leak and was beached.
 She was relieved by Belliqueuse on 1 August 1872 and reached Toulon on 16 January 1873.
 The ship was assigned to the Evolutionary Squadron on 8 October 1873.
 She was in reserve in Cherbourg from 1876 to 1881.
 Alma recommissioned on 1 March 1881 and was assigned to the Levant Squadron.
 From 6–16 July 1881 the ship bombarded the Tunisian port of Sfax as part of the French occupation of Tunisia.
 She was reduced to reserve in Cherbourg on 8 January 1883.
 The ship was condemned on 12 March 1886, but Alma was not sold until May 1893 for 129,000 francs.